 Classroom and After-School Programs for Children and Youth

 Age-appropriate programs developed for schools and youth service organizations.
 Cleveland Rape Crisis Center presents at Cuyahoga County schools and after-school organizations on topics related to prevention of rape and sexual abuse, healthy relationships, warning signs of abuse and where to seek help.

-Three to five 45-minute sessions designed to educate elementary, middle- and high-school students on how to become catalysts for change, including teaching how to make a healthier, safer and better community in all their spheres of influence.
+Includes three 1-hour sessions designed to educate middle and high school students on how to become catalysts for change, and how to make a healthier, safer and better community in all their spheres of influence.

-Helps students identify warning signs and risk of an unhealthy relationship and set goals for their own relationships
+- Healthy Relationships: Students will be able to identify warning signs and risks of an unhealthy relationship and set goals for their own relationships.